Phvl-0/Command-line-Scripts/README.md

 # Log Analysis & Reporting Tool

-This repository contains a simple Python script for analyzing log files via the command line.
+This is a simple Python script for analyzing log files via the command line.
 It’s useful for quickly finding and summarizing occurrences of key log messages (like `ERROR`, `WARNING`, `INFO`)—making it a practical tool for system monitoring, debugging, and more.

 ## Features